AdobeDocs/campaign-classic.en/help/integrations/using/inserting-a-dynamic-image.md

 1. Follow the same procedure for the remaining redirect offer.
 For more on this, refer to this [page](https://docs.adobe.com/help/en/target/using/experiences/offers/offer-redirect.html).

-## Creating audiences {audiences-target}
+## Creating audiences {#audiences-target}

 In Target, you need to create the two audiences into which the people who visit your offer will be categorized for the different contents to be delivered.
 For each audience, add a rule to define who will be able to see the offer.

 1. To create a new audience in Target, from the **[!UICONTROL Audiences]** tab, click **[!UICONTROL Create Audience]**.